RainyLofi/RemoteManager/README.md

 ## More details

-To create a new remote instance, you just need to :Get the type (RemoteEvent, RemoteFunction, BindableEvent, BindableFunction) and then also provide a name to reference the instance by.
+To create (or get) a new remote instance, you just need to :Get the type (RemoteEvent, RemoteFunction, BindableEvent, BindableFunction) and then also provide a name to reference the instance by.

 You can just call the remote instances directly instead of having to bother with :FireClient or :FireServer (and InvokeClient/InvokeServer, Fire & Invoke).
 If you want to fire to all clients, you can do RemoteInstance.CallAll (equivalent to :FireAllClients).